This keto focaccia is delicious and satiating, and a generous square has just 3 grams of net carbs. It's also very easy to make!

 - Rosemary: Fresh rosemary leaves to scatter on top.

-- Salt: Coarse salt, like the one used to top keto pretzels.
+- Salt: Coarse salt, like the one used to top these keto pretzels.

 Instructions

-Next, add almond flour, baking powder, and egg.
+Melt shredded mozzarella and cream cheese in the microwave.
+Add almond flour, baking powder, and egg.
 Stir the mixture with a rubber spatula, then knead it with your hands.
-(Photos 3 and 4).

-The last step is to bake the bread until puffed and golden brown, for about 15-17 minutes in a 350°F oven.
+Bake the bread until puffed and golden brown, for about 15-17 minutes in a 350°F oven.
 It will smell so good when it's ready!
 Cut it into nine squares and serve.
-(Photos 7 and 8).
+You can see in the photo below how bread-like it is.
+Beautiful!

 - When kneading the dough, you'll want to work fast, making sure the dough is uniform before it has a chance to cool and harden.

-- Make sure to use quality olive oil to top the bread.
+- Please use quality olive oil to top the bread.
 It makes a difference.
 Even if you use olive oil spray like I do, there are better sprays that contain extra-virgin olive oil and no additives.

 Serving Suggestions

-Focaccia is great as a snack or an appetizer.
+This keto focaccia is great as a snack or an appetizer.
 When I serve it as a snack, I like to top it with thin slices of sharp cheese.
-As an appetizer, I serve it with seasoned extra-virgin olive oil for dipping.
+As an appetizer, I serve it with extra-virgin olive oil for dipping.

 Sometimes, I serve it as an accompaniment to soup or salad.
 It pairs particularly well with vegetable beef soup, tomato soup, Cobb salad, and Caprese salad.